zdcobb/learning-jest/README.md

 # learning-jest
-Screwing around in the jest tutorials trying to learn
+Going through the jest tutorials trying to learn the basics